RiversideRose/PDTas/index.md

 ## Pixel Dash TASing Tools

-A Simple Frontend To allow TASING of Pixel Dash
+A simple frontend To allow TASing of Pixel Dash

-### This Project isn't fully finished and these are the things still being worked on
+### This project isn't fully finished and these are the things still being worked on
 - GUI Frontend
 - Input Display (External)